sdoerstling/medical_crowdfunding/README.md

 ## To dos:

 ### Organization
--	Code on computer
--	Data on computer

 ### Data preparation and cleaning
 -	Impact of adding stopwords to spark-jsl-ccsr on classification accuracy